Financial Benefits of Zero Emissions Vehicles

 Scottish Customers – Energy Saving Trust Loans

-The interest free Electric Vehicle Loan, funded by Transport Scotland , currently offers drivers in Scotland loans towards the cost of purchasing a new plug-in electric vehicle.
+The interest free Electric Vehicle Loan of up to £35,000, funded by Transport Scotland , currently offers drivers in Scotland loans towards the cost of purchasing a new plug-in electric vehicle.

 Hear from actual customers about their experiences with Tesla.
 Including experiences in Great Britain and all over the world.